arjunmahishi/randOME/README.md

 # RandOME

-A CLI tool to help debug prometheus based TSDB systems
+A CLI tool to generate a random stream of open metrics data for debugging prometheus based time series databases
 ---

 ### Building locally